alb0/3d-greenland/README.md

 Since these models were made, the original STL files have been modified by others and used for education and outreach purposes in Greenland.
 Links and resources to follow.

+### Files and Folders in this Repo
+- photos contains photos of 3D prints
+- Jakob_3D_Printing contains images, a readme, and stl files for printing a two-piece model of the ice surface and bed near Jakobshavn
+- zMapToSTL contains Matlab files for creating STL files from raster elevation datasets
+- Other files
+-
 ## Improvements and Future Work

 **Attempts to recreate the above models have been unsuccessful.**